-But an emotionally relevant customer experience involves more than an e-commerce strategy that solves a problem or incorporates a marketing funnel that is easy to navigate.
+But an emotionally resonant customer experience involves more than an e-commerce strategy that solves a problem or incorporates a marketing funnel that is easy to navigate.

 Of course, these are essential in creating conversions, but are your customers landing on your e-commerce site and thinking this brand really gets me?